buildbuddy-io/buildbuddy/website/blog/building-a-fast-trends-page.md

 improved, or some newly introduced dependencies in your build that result in more frequent cache invalidations.

-When we first created the Trends page, MySQL queries were used to aggregate build stats and generate the data we wanted to display.
+When we first created the Trends page, we used MySQL queries to aggregate build stats and generate the data we wanted to display.
 For a time this worked well, but we quickly ran into performance issues for customers that had very large numbers of builds.
 We were able to temporarily improve performance by